 You can form your New York corporation online using the Business Express website.

-To dissolve your corporation, you will need to file the Certificate of Dissolution and pay $60.
+To dissolve your corporation, you will need to file the Certificate of Dissolution and pay the accompanying fee.